 State Unemployment Tax Act (SUTA)

-The current Oregon SUTA base is $40,600.
-This will be increased beginning in 2020 to $42,100.
-The Washington State base for 2019 is currently $49,800.
-This will be increased beginning in 2020 to $52,700.
+Despite facing the highest unemployment rate in Oregon history this year, the current Oregon SUTA base (currently $42,100) will receive only a modest shift in tax schedule.
+Employers subject to the Oregon payroll tax will move to a Tax Schedule IV for 2021 with a base of $43,800.
+The Washington State base for 2020 is currently $52,700.
+This will be increased beginning in 2021 to $56,500.
 The base rate is the maximum amount of wages per employee for which unemployment tax is applicable each year and is the same for all employees within a state, while the unemployment rate is specific to each individual company.
-You should receive your new unemployment rate in December.

 Federal Unemployment Tax Act (FUTA)